 I’m not a politician.
 I’m a coach.
 I’m a dad.
 I’m a volunteer.
 I’m a business-owner.
 I’m your neighbor.

 The short version: I believe I can help make a positive change in the city I live in and raise my children in.
 Like you, I’ve watched in pain as the city of Seven Hills was dragged through the mud from former leaders; creating all kinds of attention that we don’t want or need.
 Negativity: That’s not what getting involved at the local level of politics is about.
 It’s about wanting to improve things and helping the residents and the city prosper.
-I can bring a fresh, positive and creative mindset to the city so we can stop looking backward, and start moving forward.
+I have brought a fresh, positive and creative mindset to the city and through my work we are moving forward in a positive way.

 That’s where we are now in Seven Hills.
 I’m raising my hand to run for city council because frankly, I think it can be done better.
 It’s as simple as that.